Furnace Repair Checklist

 Next, confirm your breaker and furnace switch are on.

 - Locate your main electrical panel.
 If you don’t know where it is, look for a silver metal box in your basement, garage or closet.

 - Make certain that your hands and feet aren’t moist in advance of using the panel or breakers.

 - Find the breaker labeled “furnace” or “heat,” and make sure it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, firmly flip the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” don’t try to reset it and call a team member from Four Seasons Air Conditioning and Heating LLC at 361-214-1203 quickly.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and call a team member from Four Seasons Air Conditioning and Heating LLC at 361-214-1203 quickly.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one standard wall switch located on or close to it.

 - Ensure the control is flipped up in the “on” placement.
 If it was turned off, it could take your furnace up to five minutes to turn on.
 (If you’re unaware of where to locate your furnace, check your basement, garage or utility closet.
 It may also be in a crawl space or attic.)

 3. Get a New Air Filter

 When we think about furnace problems, a filthy, blocked air filter is regularly to blame.